utensils/docker-postgres/README.md

-Docker Container for PostgreSQL
+Docker Container for PostgreSQL 9.6
 =================

-This is a highly configurable container for [PostgreSQL](http://www.postgresql.org/).
+This is a highly configurable container for [PostgreSQL 9.6](http://www.postgresql.org/).
 It allows for basic initial user/pass and schema configuration via ENV variables.

 ## Extensions